delehef/asgart/README.md

   rather than per name
 - `asgart-plot` now uses subcommands for more flexibility.
 WARNING arguments order may have to be reordered
+- `asgart-plot` and `asgart-slice` now both accepts data either from files or from STDIN.
+This way, pipelines combining one or more steps of slicing before plotting do not need intermediate files anymore.

 ## v2.3.0